TISUnion/PrimeBackup/docs/quick_start.md

     }
     ```

-    In addition, if you are using bukkit-like servers that split the world dimensions, you might want to use something like this:
+    In addition, if you have multiple world folders (by default on bukkit-like servers), you should add them all:

      ```json
      "targets": [